VincentWtrs/vincentwtrs.github.io/_posts/2024-03-04-conformal_prediction_prediction_intervals_blogpost_to_post.md

     Test set: conformalized coverage:  0.88

-Ineed, the calibration on the unseen dataset now has improved from 79% to 88%, which is a lot closer to the requested 90% coverage!
+Indeed, the calibration on the unseen dataset now has improved from 79% to 88%, which is a lot closer to the requested 90% coverage!

 # Next up